How to cope with change

 In the same way that caring for your body can help prevent disease, so too can looking after ‘head health’ help shield you from life’s worries and stresses.

-It’s been thoroughly established that the best way to deal with mental health concerns is to take preventative action to stop them from happening in the first place.
+The best way to deal with mental health concerns is to take preventative action to stop them from happening in the first place.

-So what does prevention look like?
+So, what does prevention look like?
 An easy way to take action is to get into a ‘mental fitness’ routine.
 Here are some great ways to get you started.

 A quick break from the busy hustle of daily life can help you adjust, calm down and see things in a better light.
 It’s remarkably simple and yet it can benefit your mental fitness.